mdomagk/personal-website/content/event/ICHQP2024/index.md

 location: "Chengdu, China"

-summary: "Speaker for the Technical Session on Power Quality at ICHQP"
+summary: "Speaker for the Technical Session at ICHQP"

 abstract: "Presenting use cases for Power Quality data analysis with an example application for the Estonian transmission system."